-TL;DR – Our answer is OK to the quality ones, and a NO if the ingredient sources are not exactly transparent.
+Summary – It is OK to feed dog food that uses good quality meat concentrate that comes from edible meaty parts of an animal, and a NO if the ingredient sources are not exactly transparent.
 We feel that meat meals that consist of natural, real meat are good for your dog.
 Do note that these meat powders usually require topping up of artificial nutrients as the high heat process will have eliminated most of the natural nutrients.
 Meat meals that use real proteins are so rare, as almost every dog food maker save on ingredient costs.
 (To give you an idea: 1kg of raw animal protein will end up only 200g or less worth of meat meal!)

 Not all meat meals are bad.
 But some are so mysterious that we have no idea that are the ingredients that make up the meat meal.
 In this article, you will learn how to recognise lower quality ingredients in your dog’s food, especially when it contains “Meat Meal”. 😅